bhanumalhotra123/jenkins_monitor_prometheus_grafana_influxdb/learnings.md

 Stat Panel > Stat Styles > Color mode > Background (we want the background colors not the color for value)

 2nd Panel:
-To create a panel > Add new panel
+To create a panel > Add new panel.
-Select the data source: Prometheus
+Select the data source: Prometheus.
-Provide prometheus query (In  prometheus queries: jenkins_executor_count_value, jenkins_node_count_value, jenkins_queue_size_value these will give you results which we can place in grafana)
+Provide prometheus query (In  prometheus queries: jenkins_executor_count_value, jenkins_node_count_value, jenkins_queue_size_value these will give you results which we can place in grafana).
 Select Type of Panel: Time Series

 ![m101](https://github.com/bhanumalhotra123/jenkins_monitor_prometheus_grafana_influxdb/assets/144083659/84d4b41a-a19c-4e01-8185-21a2608ee8f1)